Sew a sweet summer apron dress for girls

 - 1/2 inch wide double fold bias tape

 The pattern is in size 0-3m and size 5.
-To get it, click your preferred option below to get the free pattern only as a newsletter subscriber or gallery access pass purchaser.
+To get this pattern, click your preferred option from the buttons below as a newsletter subscriber or gallery access pass purchaser.
 Note that the free version of the pattern does not have printable instructions.

 Please note that all my free patterns are licensed for personal use only (no selling items made from this unless you purchase it) and by downloading you are agreeing to this license.

 The pattern is one page for the bodice piece, and then it has a list of all the rest of the pieces you need to cut out, which are all rectangles.
 Follow the instructions to cut out all your pieces.

 The video below shows how to sew these, but if you prefer a written tutorial, scroll on by for written instructions.
 If the video doesn’t load for some reason, you can also watch it on YouTube here.

 To start, cut off a length of ruffle that is the same length as the two bias tape pieces put together.
 Unfold the bias tape and pin right sides together with the ruffle as shown above.
 Stitch in the fold closest to the raw edge.
 Need more help sewing bias tape?
 See this post.